-What I find fascinating about research in this area is its ability to surprise, to intrigue and to contribute to historical knowledge.
+Research in the fields of Biblical and Jewish Studies have an uncanny ability to surprise, intrigue and contribute to knowledge.
 I remember deciphering a Dead Sea Scroll and the rush of excitement that I felt when I worked out how a Jewish scribe two thousand years ago dated the events of the flood story by the use of the 364-day solar calendar.
 At the time, no one had yet published anything on what became known as 4Q252 or 4QCommentary on Genesis.

-Educated in Vancouver, Sydney, Jerusalem and Oxford, I was Lady Davis Fellow in the Department of Bible, the Hebrew University of Jerusalem, between 1989-1990, Kennicott Hebrew Fellow at the Oriental Institute, Oxford, and Junior Research Fellow at the Oxford Centre for Hebrew and Jewish Studies, between 1991-1993.
-I came to Edinburgh in 1994, first as Lecturer in Dead Sea Scrolls and Christian Origins, then in 1998 as Reader in Hebrew and Old Testament Studies, and finally as Professor of Hebrew Bible & Second Temple Judaism in 2005.
+Educated in Vancouver, Jerusalem and Oxford, I came to Edinburgh in 1994 as Lecturer in Dead Sea Scrolls and Christian Origins.
+I became Reader in Hebrew and Old Testament Studies in 1998, and in 2005 became Professor of Hebrew Bible & Second Temple Judaism.

 I have just published a study on the formation of the Jewish canon for Yale University Press (2013) in the Anchor Yale Bible Reference Library Series in which I advance a theory of the majority canon.
 I am currently writing a commentary on the ancient commentary to the prophecy of Habakkuk for the series, The Oxford Commentary on the Dead Sea Scrolls (OUP) for which I also serve as General Editor.